 Big:Brave – Ardor

-Primal, almost primitive music spread over three lenthy tracks.
+Primal, almost primitive music spread over three lengthy tracks.
 These Canadians lay the raw, emotive and quite unique vocals of Robin Wattie over skeletal extended guitar wails and thudding drums.
 Hypnotic and compelling.

 Brainwaltzera – Aescoba EP / Outdives EP

 This is a delightful revisit to early 80’s acid house sounds that are used to create gentle ear fillers rather than belting floor fillers.
 The tunes are excellent and you’ll have it on repeat before you know it.

 The Bug and Earth – Concrete Desert